subbed74/rust_stuff/README.md

 ## Brainfust
 This is yet another brainfuck interpreter written in Rust.
 Place the brainfuck code in a file named "main.bf", and run the program with the file in the same directory.
 It takes input during runtime, but it will only take the first character from a string if more than one character is given.

+## MUSIC THEORY - Twelve Tone Matrix Creator
+This is a simple little program that calculates a 12-tone matrix based off the prime row given.
+Input is done by writing the 12 pitch classes as numbers 0-11, though it will print out "T" and "E" for 10 and 11 respectively.
+That was done primarily for alignment purposes.